pfcarrier/docker_mermade/README.md

 >
 > When you are inside the container the /work/ directory you are starting in
 > is a mount point to c:\full_path_to_your_fastq_file.
 This allow mermade to
 > access any file that is there.
-When inside the container You can run the "ls"
+When inside the container You can run the `ls`
 > command to confirm that ; you should see the file it contain listed in the
 > output.